jaytmiller/crds/documentation/crds_users_guide/source/certify_constraints.rst

 of exactly two words,  written on a single line.

-An included file should also be located in the .tpn includes directory and generally will not follow the JWST classes of include files (all_all, fgs_all, etc.) or their naming conventions.
+An included file should also be located in the .tpn includes directory and generally will not follow the JWST classes of include files (xxx_xxx, fgs_xxx, etc.) or their naming conventions.

 Replace Directive